ljmerza/ha-email-sensor/node-red/usps-tracking-mqtt/README.md

 ## Description

-This flow parsea out tracking numbers from USPS emails and sends them back to Home Assistant via MQTT.
+This flow parses out tracking numbers from USPS emails and sends them back to Home Assistant via MQTT.
 Add the flow to Node-RED and add the MQTT sensor in Home assistant:

 ```yaml
 sensor: